awsdocs/amazon-opensearch-service-developer-guide/doc_source/gsgdeleting.md

 Now that you know how to create a domain and index data, you might want to try some of the following exercises:
 + Learn about more advanced options for creating a domain\.
 For more information, see [Creating and managing Amazon OpenSearch Service domains](createupdatedomains.md)\.
 + Discover how to manage the indices in your domain\.
-For more information, see [Managing indices in Amazon OpenSearch Service](managing-indices.md)\.
+For more information, see [Managing indexes in Amazon OpenSearch Service](managing-indices.md)\.
 + Try out one of the tutorials for working with Amazon OpenSearch Service\.
 For more information, see [Amazon OpenSearch Service tutorials](tutorials.md)\.